 Recent projects with schools

-Recently, the Youth Development team have visited a number of local high schools on the Northern Beaches to speak to students about Council's Better Together Social Sustainability Strategy to ensure youth voices are represented in future community planning.
+In term 4 2020, the Youth Development team have visited a number of local high schools on the Northern Beaches including the Beach School, Manly High, Oxford Falls Grammar, Stella Maris, Davidson High and the German International School to speak to students about Council's Better Together Social Sustainability Strategy to ensure youth voices are represented in future community planning.

-We have also partnered with the Northern Beaches Youth Interagency to run the All About YOUth Forum wellbeing workshops in schools.
+We also partnered with the Northern Beaches Youth Interagency to run the All About YOUth Forum wellbeing workshops in schools in 2020.

 Current recruitment from high school students